Puppet Master (Marvel Comics): Fictional character biography

-The Puppet Master next allies with the Mad Thinker and Egghead in their attempt to blackmail the U.S. He forces Iron Man to battle Captain Marvel.
+The Puppet Master next allies with the Mad Thinker and Egghead in their attempt to blackmail the U.S. He forces Iron Man to battle Captain Mar-Vell.
 He again teams with the Thinker, and attacks the Fantastic Four using androids of their past foes.
 He controls Ballox the Monstroid, and battles Spider-Man and the Vision.
-With the Thinker, he battles Spider-Man and the Thing.
+With the Mad Thinker, he battles Spider-Man and the Thing.
 He then forces Thor to battle the Fantastic Four.
-He then controls the Wrecker and Power Man.
+He then controls the Wrecker and Power Man Luke Cage.
 Eventually, the Puppet Master returns to his homeland, where he encounters Modred the Mystic.

 With Doctor Doom, the Puppet Master traps the Fantastic Four within the miniature artificial city of "Liddleville", their minds trapped inside tiny cybernetic, part-organic copies of their original bodies.
 However, Doom perverts what had been intended by the Puppet Master as a chance to give Alicia and Ben a normal life into a trap, and he eventually helps the Fantastic Four learn the truth and escape Liddleville while trapping Doom in the android body he had used to monitor the Fantastic Four.
 He is defeated by Doom in Liddleville and seemed to have been destroyed, but his mind is then resurrected in a body of living radioactive clay.
 He battles the Thing on the mental plane, and his physical clay body is destroyed.
 He is eventually resurrected in his original body by the Sphinx.

 He was once thought to have been killed when he fell out of the window of a fairly tall building, but miraculously survived.
 The Puppet Master has exhibited an uncanny ability to cheat death, dodging mortal threats that have included bomb blasts, drownings, and even a giant squid attack.
 Liddleville would later be used against the Micronauts and X-Force.

 The jealous Puppet Master often uses his clay to manipulate the lives of the Fantastic Four, especially where his stepdaughter was concerned.
 He is particularly concerned with guarding his precious Alicia from marrying the likes of the Thing.
 But he is later just as outraged when she is engaged to Johnny Storm, also a member of the Fantastic Four.